14-Day Food Itinerary for New Zealand

 One final tip: there are some popular Queenstown brands at the airport should you need to pick up some last-minute souvenirs.
 Shops include The Remarkable Sweet Shop and Patagonia Chocolates.
 Yum!

-More About a New Zealand Food Itinerary for Two Weeks / 14 Days
+More About a New Zealand Food Itinerary for 2 Weeks / 14 Days

 That’s it for our New Zealand food itinerary for two weeks (14 days).
 If this itinerary didn’t quite suit you, perhaps you’d be more into these alternatives: